-Top 20 most expensive CSGO stickers in history | Dexerto.com
+Top 20 most expensive CSGO stickers in history - Dexerto

 Moreover, certain stickers can increase the price of certain weapon skins greatly.
 One of the most sought after weapon skin and sticker combinations is the AK-47 Redline with four iBUYPOWER Katowice 2014 Holo stickers.
 More on that later!

-But for now, it's worth noting that the cost of a sticker is therefore defined by other factors, such as rarity and which variant of sticker you have.
+But for now, it’s worth noting that the cost of a sticker is therefore defined by other factors, such as rarity and which variant you have.

 Sticker rarity

-There are five rarities of sticker in CS:GO, ranging from High Grade up to Contraband.
+There are five rarities of stickers in CS:GO, ranging from High Grade up to Contraband.
 While they operate as a general guideline, there are exceptions to the rule, as you’ll find out further on.
-The follow rarities are available:
+The following rarities are available:

 - Blue (High Grade)